sampsyo/cs6120/content/blog/2019-10-23-posh/index.md

 the latter source of imprecision.

-During task selection, POSH inserts the special `spawn` and `commit` instructions, as well as task begin labels to divy up the program according to the above heuristic.
+During task selection, POSH inserts the special `spawn` and `commit` instructions, as well as task begin labels to divvy up the program according to the above heuristic.
 A subtle optimization included in this phase is the introduction of [software value prediction](https://people.apache.org/~xli/papers/vpw03-software-value-prediction.pdf).
-Although POSH doesn't focus on their implementation of software value prediction, we include another [aside on how svp works](#software-value-prediction).
+Although POSH doesn't focus on their implementation of software value prediction, we include another [aside on how SVP works](#software-value-prediction).

 In the _Spawn Hoisting_ phase, POSH tries to move spawn instructions as early as possible without violating dependencies or changing program behavior.